dokku/dokku-elasticsearch/README.md

 dokku elasticsearch:link other_service playground
 ```

-It is possible to change the protocol for elasticsearch_url by setting the environment variable elasticsearch_database_scheme on the app.
+It is possible to change the protocol for `ELASTICSEARCH_URL` by setting the environment variable `ELASTICSEARCH_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground ELASTICSEARCH_DATABASE_SCHEME=http2
 dokku elasticsearch:link lolipop playground
 ```

-This will cause elasticsearch_url to be set as:
+This will cause `ELASTICSEARCH_URL` to be set as:

 ```
 http2://lolipop:SOME_PASSWORD@dokku-elasticsearch-lolipop:9200/lolipop